 Clan Gunn is one of the oldest and most northerly clans in Scotland, claiming descent from the Norse “Jarls” of Orkney in the tenth century.
 The name “Gunn” is believed to come from “Gunni”, the grandson of Sweyn Asleifsson, the “Ultimate Viking” hero of the Orkneyinge Saga.

 The first Clan Gunn Society was founded in Thurso, Caithness, in 1821 with the title “The Loyal and United Benevolent Society of the Clan Gunn”.

 The present Clan Gunn Society was formed in 1960 to “promote a spirit of kinship amongst members of the clan throughout the world”.
 Now 45 years on we have a membership of over 300 families worldwide.

 Clansmen and women travel to Scotland from all parts of the world to take part in the International Gatherings of the Clan.
-These take part every three years and the next one is due in 2015.
-Plans are already well underway with an exciting programme of events being planned between the 18th and the 29th July 2015: see our Events page for more details.
+These take part every three years and the next one is due in 2018.
+Plans are already well underway with an exciting programme of events being planned between the 21st and the 28th July 2018: see our Here for more details.